ulflulfl/homeautomation/Wake_on_LAN.md

 * Check ALL BIOS settings (usually in a section named "power" or "energy")
 * Check with a native (Windows or Linux) WoL client before trying with HASS or ESPHome if the PC actually wakes up
 * WoL will only work on the same Ethernet/Wifi segment.
-Router or NAT inbetween may cause problems
+Router or NAT in between may cause problems

 --------